phpMussel/phpMussel/_docs/readme.nl.INCOMPLETE.md

 Where HASH is the MD5 hash of an entire file, FILESIZE is the total size of that file and TYPE is the type of signatures the whitelisted file is to be immune against.

 ####*COMPLEX EXTENDED SIGNATURES*
-Complex Extended signatures are rather different to the other types of signatures possible with phpMussel, in that what they are matching against is specified by the signatures themselves and they can match against multiple criteria.
+Complex extended signatures are rather different to the other types of signatures possible with phpMussel, in that what they are matching against is specified by the signatures themselves and they can match against multiple criteria.
 The match criterias are delimited by ";" and the match type and match data of each match criteria is delimited by ":" as so that format for these signatures tends to look a bit like:

 `$variable1:SOMEDATA;$variable2:SOMEDATA;SignatureName`